serokell/blog-posts/Introduction to Free Monads/article.md

         pure next
 ```

-Notice, up to this point, all constructors of our `ASTF` had exactly one parameter that had anything to do with the functor.
+Notice that, up to this point, all constructors of our `ASTF` had exactly one parameter that had anything to do with the functor.
-A question you might have now is what happens if we have several.
+A question you might have now is: what happens if we have several?
-If you gained a bit of intuition for free monads by now, you might suspect we get a branching computation, and that's exactly right!
+If you've gained a bit of intuition for free monads by now, you might suspect we get a branching computation, and that's exactly right!
 Let's add simple branching to our toy language to see how it works.

 ```haskell